eiffel-community/eiffel/eiffel-vocabulary/EiffelEnvironmentDefinedEvent.md

 # EiffelEnvironmentDefinedEvent (ED)
 The EiffelEnvironmentDefinedEvent declares an environment which may be referenced from other events in order to secure traceability to the conditions under which an artifact was created or a test was executed.
 Depending on the technology domain, the nature of an environment varies greatly however: it may be a virtual image, a complete mechatronic system of millions of independent parts, or anything in between.
 Consequently, a concise yet complete and generic syntax for describing any environment is futile.

 From Eiffel's point of view, however, the prioritized concern is not _description_ of the environment, but rather unambiguous _identification_ of it.
-Consequently, the EiffelEnvironmentDefinedEvent syntax offers several alternatives to be selected from depending on the use case at hand: an environment may be described using __data.image__, __data.host__ or __data.uri__.
-Exactly one of these properties SHOULD be included in any one event.
-In certain situations where an actual description of the environment is deemed redundant or its nature is implicit, the event MAY be used without any of these properties; it should be noted, however, that _explicit_ practices are always encouraged over _implicit_ ones.
+Consequently, the EiffelEnvironmentDefinedEvent syntax offers several alternatives to be selected from depending on the use case at hand: an environment may be described using __data.image__, __data.host__ or __data.uri__, or a __RUNTIME_ENVIRONMENT__ link to another event that provides a more comprehensive description.
+Unless a link of the latter kind is used exactly one of these properties SHOULD be included in any one event.
+In certain situations where an actual description of the environment is deemed redundant or its nature is implicit, the event MAY be used without any of these properties or a RUNTIME_ENVIRONMENT link; it should be noted, however, that _explicit_ practices are always encouraged over _implicit_ ones.

 ## Data Members
 ### data.name